mayorhexa/case-001-setup-testtenant/README.md

 # case-001-setup-testtenant
-Prepare for the first meeting in the DK FSI Tech Office365 / Azure ERFA
+Prepared for the first meeting in the DK FSI Tech Office365 / Azure ERFA

+- (./setupTestTenant)